How Smart Are Chihuahuas?

 Here are some interesting facts from Coren’s findings of dog intelligence compared to humans:

-- The average canine can learn about 165 words, including signals.
-Dogs with super high intelligence can master 250 words!
+• The average canine can learn about 165 words, including signals.
+But the brainy ones?
+They can master a whopping 250 words!

-- Canines can be taught how to operate simple machines and how to use mechanisms like latches
+• Believe it or not, canines can be trained to operate simple machines and use mechanisms like latches – handy pups!

 Since Chihuahuas ranked low on the intelligence list, this means they can be harder to train.
 If you are looking to increase your dog’s intelligence, try these tips.